 OFSTED Report 2011/2012

-We are thrilled to bring you our OUTSTANDING Ofsted Report.
+Some of the comments from our Ofsted Report can be seen below.
 Scroll down and click on the link to open the report in full.

 - The excellent teamwork and the driving ambition of the whole staff are central to the school’s significant improvement since the last inspection and its continuing success.